Odyssey House Trust Christchurch provides therapeutic support and education to clients with drug and alcohol addictions.

 In colloboration with Rotary Clubs of Riccarton, Avonhead, Bishopdale-Burnside, Christchurch City Council and the Commodore Hotel a fitness trail was installed at Burnside Park in 2017.

-In October, Awards were given for Business Excellence, Vocation Excellence, Community Service and Young Totara Award to local business and community people.
-The awards night featured Guest Speaker Richie McCaw.
+Awards are given for Business Excellence, Vocation Excellence, Community Service and Young Totara Award to local business and community people.

 The Rotary Club of Bishopdale Burnside engages in a number of projects each year in the Community whether this is in the Bishopdale or Burnside suburbs or the wider Christchurch City environs.